Nouman404/nouman404.github.io/_posts/CTFs/DGHACK_2023/Web/2023-11-30-Plugin_Again.md

 > Don't forget to launch a python (`python3 -m http.server`) server with an `ngrok` (`ngrok http 8000`) to be able to recover the cookie.
 {: .prompt-warning}

-After a few seconds of waiting, we get this result:
+After a few seconds, we get this result:

 ![image](https://github.com/Nouman404/nouman404.github.io/assets/73934639/ff292c23-1608-4e4c-a040-f1d3f5d083b0)